k3vinw/mwd.vim/README.md

 This is mostly a convenience plugin to automatically change the working directory on startup.
 So I don't have to think about it.

-It should work like magic :magic_wand:
+It should work like magic :sparkles:

 For the best experience it's recommend to turn off autochdir.